Zantac Class Action Lawsuit Information

 Zantac & Ranitidine Recall Information

 Over 60 million Americans experience heartburn at least once a month; 15 million experience this every day.
 Considering it’s such a common condition, we trust that the medications out there are safe for us to use.

 But unfortunately, that’s not always the case.
 What may seem like an innocent packet sitting in your medicine cabinet can be something secretly nefarious.

 In this case, we’re talking about Zantac.
-Keep reading to find out what exactly Zantac is, what the Zantac recall is, and what you can do about it if you think you’ve been affected.
+Keep reading to find out what exactly Zantac is, what the Zantac recall is, and how you can join a Zantac class action lawsuit if you think you’ve been affected.

 What Is Zantac?

 Zantac is an over-the-counter medication created by the pharmaceutical company Sanofi and it’s used to relieve heartburn; it’s effective in treating gastroesophageal reflux disease, peptic ulcer disease, and Zollinger-Ellison syndrome.